kokkos/ProgrammingGuide/benchmarks.md

 ### `TinyMatrixSum` benchmark

 This benchmark applies a batched sum operation to large number of small (in this paper, 3x3) matrices, accumulating from the input Nx3x3 `mdspan` into an Nx3x3 `mdspan`.
-The relevant portion of the source code for this benchmark, for an input `mdspan` named `s` and an output `mdspan` named `o`, looks like:
+The relevant portion of the source code for this benchmark, for an input `mdspan` named `s` and an output `mdspan` named `o`, looks like this:

 ```c++
 for(ptrdiff_t i = 0; i < s.extent(0); i ++) {